• Home

 And the best part - no polyesters or any manmade materials.
 Because we are walking through an Indian bazaar of the 19th or 20th century.
 The most famous and biggest ones were in major cities like Calcutta, Bombay, Delhi and Hyderabad.
 They served as hubs for both locally produced handloom and imported British fabrics.

 A little known fact is that each bale of cloth sported a glossy, multicoloured paper label showing different images - a dancing elephant, an Indian deity, a steamship and more.
 These labels or textile tickets - also known as tikats, tikas or chaaps in the vernacular - were an early form of branding and advertising.
-A current exhibition at Mumbai’s Bhau Djhi Lad Museum in the eastern suburb of Bycalla has dedicated a special exhibition to this forgotten art.
+A current exhibition at Mumbai’s Bhau Daji Lad Museum in the eastern suburb of Bycalla has dedicated a special exhibition to this forgotten art.

 “The art of trademark in Indo-British textile trade,” on until 7th June 2026, sheds light on the textile tickets used in the India for different international markets.
 British cotton had a presence in markets in Asia, South America, Europe and Africa, where they competed with American, Swiss, Dutch and German firms.
 Indian mills and merchants were important players in the global market as well.